donovanr/whovian_remote_jupyter_kernels/README.md

 # Remote Notebook Kernels for Python and R

 This works on a mac, and should probably work on a linux machine too, but I didn't test it on one.
+It should also work on servers other than whovian with trivial changes.

 ## Ingredients